scottvieira/Documentation/source/terms.md

 Again, please note that the license terms in these screenshots are all fabricated examples and do not reflect the actual terms of the provider’s real license agreements.
-In the *American Political Science Review* example, access is also provided through multiple Gale databases but no license terms were entered for Gale in our system.
+In the *Aeronautical journal* example, access is also provided through multiple other databases but no license terms were entered for some in our system.